Chapter 1. Interesting Places, Interesting People

 Loud Death Metal.
 One raging song after another.
 A speaker is right underneath my bedroom.

 I put on headphones to zone out.
 Maybe some more tv and another mug of Theraflu will knock me out.

 I open the balcony door, step out and look down.
-The haunted house exit is right below and chainsaw guy is there ready to scare the shit out of anyone that makes it out.
+The haunted house exit is right below my balcony and chainsaw guy is there ready to scare the shit out of anyone that makes it out.

 He’s on the side of a mini barn hiding.
 I can see him from above.

 A group of people walk out of the haunted house beneath me.
 They’re amped up from the hour plus long claustrophobic scare fest.
 You can see the relief the crisp fresh air and open space offers .

 But they are oblivious to the fact that it doesn’t end when they are out.

 Chainsaw guy fires up the chainsaw, leaps around the mini barn and lunges toward them.